Patrick AFB Education and Training Center

-We are commited to serving the 45th Space Wing community and to help meet the educational and vocational needs of our active duty military personnel and civilians and their adult family members.
+The Patrick AFB Education and Training Center is commited to serving the 45th Space Wing community and to help meet the educational and vocational needs of our civilians and active duty military personnel and their adult family members.

 Organization Workflow E-mail Mailbox:We are here for you!
 Please feel free to submit any request and questions that you may have to our Organizational Workflow Group Mailbox @ 45FSSDPH@us.af.mil.

 Education & Training Center Office HoursMonday - Friday: 7:30 am - 4:30 pm

 - Community College of the Air Force (CCAF) Counseling